 Now that the charts are going to keep being updated with live data, we can also share them in other spaces.
 From the same chart menu, select the Embed option to get the chart URL or the <iframe> code used for embedding on other sites.

 Make sure you make the chart public, otherwise the chart will not show externally.

-Chartbrew allows you to have multiple datasets displaying on the same chart.
-This is amazing for comparison use-cases or spotting patterns from different data sources.
+Chartbrew allows you to have multiple datasets displayed on the same chart.
+This is amazing for comparison use cases or spotting patterns from different data sources.
 Try doing the following:

 - Create two or more datasets in the same chart to compare the series with one another

 - Create a new connection to another API that you're using such as an email service or payment provider (e.g. Stripe)

 - Create charts from other data sources in the same dashboard